Get access to one of Spain's landmark locations

 {{ticket-block-triple}}

-The Royal Alcázar of Seville, or ‘Real Alcázar de Sevilla’, is a beautiful palace complex in the heart of Seville.
+The Royal Alcázar of Seville is a beautiful palace complex in the heart of Seville.
 The Alcázar is one of the best examples of Mudejar architecture in the country and is listed as a UNESCO World Heritage Site.

-The building has a long history with its origins dating back to the 10th century when it was originally constructed as a fort for the city's Muslim rulers.
-Over the centuries it’s had numerous expansions, renovations, and additions, which are reflected with the diverse cultural influences that have shaped the region over time.
-The building seamlessly blends Islamic, Moorish, Gothic, Renaissance, and Baroque architectural styles, making it a masterpiece of architectural evolution.
+It has a long history with its origins dating back to the 10th century when it was originally constructed as a fort for the city's Muslim rulers.
+Over the centuries it’s had numerous expansions, renovations, and additions, which are reflected with its various cultural influences that have shaped the region over time and blends Islamic, Moorish, Gothic, Renaissance, and Baroque architectural styles, making it a masterpiece of architectural evolution.

 The gardens feature beautiful greenery, colourful flowers, ponds, and architectural elements such as pavilions, pergolas, and fountains.
 The Garden of the Poets, the Garden of the Dance, and the Garden of the Prince are amongst the most famous sections of the Alcázar's extensive gardens.

-The Royal Alcázar of Seville is a true cultural and historical landmark and attracts people from around the world who come to admire its architectural beauty, making it one of the best selling tourist attractions in the area.
-It also continues to be used as a residence for the Spanish royal family during their visits to Seville, adding to its allure and prestige.
+The Royal Alcázar of Seville is a true cultural and historical landmark and it also continues to be used as a residence for the Spanish royal family during their visits to Seville, adding to its allure and prestige.

 A must for your 'Things to do in Seville' list!